 Development – Your leaders would develop you as 1) a practitioner – critical thinking[xxxi], research literacy, business acumen, technical proficiency – and as 2) an agent of the profession – skills in public and media relations[xxxii], patient education, integration with complementary health disciplines.
 These leaders would regularly monitor and collect critical data from the profession to observe trends, sharing their analyses with you so you can make informed day-to-day decisions in practice.
 Your leaders would recognize and acknowledge exceptional members, “train the trainers” and make succession plans for training the next generation of leaders.

 For those with interest of richer context, I’ve provided 32 references below.
 These references are largely mine, and admittedly fail to properly reflect a cadre of opinions.
-Despite the cost and the consequences to one’s practice and livelihood, few seem interested in comprehending the history, culture and context of the MT profession.
-Many I suppose channel interest in learning one more novel technique instead – as if that will fix everything else.
-I entreat you to review the references that interest you.
-You might just form a perspective previously unknown, and awake within you eagerness to learn more on this essential subject.
+Despite the cost and the consequences to one’s practice and livelihood, few seem interested in investigating and reporting on the history, culture and context of the MT profession.
+I wish more MTs would join me in exploring this subject, and I entreat you to review the references to acquire a more comprehensive view of the profession’s culture and politics.

 The regulator for massage therapists in Ontario announced a $100 increase in registration fees for 2023.
 Shortly after, social media exploded.